 - Using someone else’s phone or computer to call, text message, email, etc., without getting explicit prior permission;

 - Using a faculty or staff office telephone to place a long-distance call without explicit approval;

 - Using obscene or offensive language in the outgoing message recorded for a voicemail box;

 - Making false emergency reports to 911, campus security, the Health Center, or faculty and administration offices (e.g., suicide, fire, bombs, etc.);

 - Using an electronic device to harass others (e.g., anonymous calls, repeated unwanted texts, obscene calls, inappropriate postings, etc.).

 Students who misuse phones or devices will be held fully accountable and will be subject to the school’s disciplinary code.
 While it is impossible to delineate all of the inappropriate uses of phones and devices, common sense and respect for the privacy of others are the best guides for avoiding difficulty.

 7.21 Weekend Activities

 Weekend activities are planned by the Entertainment Committee, or by any other campus group that has a particular interest or event to share.
-The Entertainment Committee comprises elected class representatives and is coordinated by the acting director of student life.
+The Entertainment Committee comprises elected class representatives and is coordinated by the dean of students.
 A schedule of weekend activities is available online on the Concord Academy website.